+Brigadeiro is a Brazilian candy which is similar to fudge.
 My mother is Brazilian.
 She was born and raised in the state of Sao Paulo, and came to the United States in her early twenties.
-Brigadeiro is a Brazilian candy that she made for us every Christmas.
+She made Brigadeiro for us every Christmas.
 It’s a simple recipe, with just 4 ingredients, any one of which I’d be happy to eat by itself. (well, maybe not the butter, but you know what I mean) When you bring those ingredients together and cook them, you create little bites of heaven.

 Butter the bottom and sides of a shallow dish.

 In a heavy six quart saucepan, bring together the following: